noahprince22/avant_challenges/lineofcredit/README.md

 #### Data Persistance

-This implementation only persists ledger data in memory, once the process stops the data is lost.
-Additionally, this implementation discards all ledger data after calculating interest for the month; this is to preserve space in memory and ensure faster calculations.
-Because the interface doesn't allow querying of past ledgure data, discarding is not an issue.
+This implementation only persists ledger data in memory, once the process stops, the data is lost.
+Additionally, this implementation discards all ledger data after calculating interest for the payment period; this is to preserve space in memory.
+Because the interface doesn't allow querying for past ledgure data, discarding is not an issue.

-For enterprise use, a tool like this would likely sit on top of a database and would persist all payment data for each line of credit.
+For enterprise use, a tool like this would likely sit on top of a database and would persist all payment data for each line of credit, and would allow querying of that data.